Airlines, others to benefit from $2 trillion rescue bill

 The White House and Senate leaders agreed early Wednesday on a $2 trillion economic rescue package, the largest in the country’s history.
-The bill would give direct payments to most Americans, expand unemployment benefits and provide direct grants and loans to businesses and hospitals.
+The bill comes in response to the viral pandemic that has shut down businesses and crippled economies around the globe.
+It would give direct payments to most Americans, expand unemployment benefits and provide direct grants and loans to businesses and hospitals.

 The Republican-controlled Senate must still approve the bill before sending it to the Democratic-controlled House, so final details could change.
 Passage in the Senate was expected later Wednesday.